-An overdose might express in bone marrow depression (unexplained bruising or bleeding or susceptibility to infections), abdominal pain, diarrhoea, nausea, vomiting, lack of appetite, lethargy, a feeling of dizziness, symptoms of liver damage such as yellowing of the skin and whites of the eyes, cough, shortness of breath, and signs of a nervous-system disease.
+An overdose might express in bone marrow depression (unexplained bruising or bleeding or susceptibility to infections), abdominal pain, diarrhoea, nausea, vomiting, lack of appetite, lethargy, a feeling of dizziness, symptoms of liver damage such as yellowing of the skin and whites of the eyes, cough and shortness of breath.
 Multiple organ failure is a possibility in very severe cases.